brool/tokyo-cabinet/README.rst

         (put-value nil { :name "Tom Swift" :hobbies "inventing exploring" :gender "M" }) (put-value nil { :name "Harry Potter" :hobbies "magic quidditch flying" :gender "M" :age 9 }))

+Since the cabinet was created in :table mode, put-value will take a map instead of a single value.
+A nil value for the key automatically generates a unique primary key.

 Queries
 -------